Job Chapter 9 Summary

 3. Answer Job's question from verse 2: "But how can a man be in the right before God?"
 (ESV).

-6. Twice Job says, "Though I am in the right" (v.15, 20).
+6. Twice Job says, "Though I am in the right" (vv.
+15, 20).
 Then in verses 20 and 21, he says, "I am blameless."
 What does Job conclude in verse 22?
 How do you relate to these words?
 What is your own standing before God?

 8. After Job seems to accuse God, it is as though he comes to his senses again and recognizes that he must answer to God.
 What does he say in verses 27-29 to make this point?
 What would you say if you were to stand before God and have to give an answer about the things you have said and done?

-10. In the final verses of chapter 9 (v.27-35), Job comes up with three possible solutions: 1) To just forget about his circumstances and move on (v.27); 2) To wash himself and try to clean himself up (v.30); and 3) To have an arbiter or mediator who could intercede on his behalf (v.33).
-How do we at times fall into one of these same three positions?
+10. In the final verses of chapter 9 (vv.
+27-35), Job presents three possible solutions: 1) to just forget about his circumstances and move on (v.
+27); 2) to wash himself and try to clean himself up (v.
+30); and 3) to have an arbiter or mediator who could intercede on his behalf (v.
+33).
+How do we, at times, fall into one of these same three positions?

 Key Words/Phrase